isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Communal Feeding in Post–war Singapore.md

 #### **Publicising the Feeding Schemes**

-At the peak of the feeding programme in October 1946, nearly 40,000 lunches were cooked and served daily.
-In a mere six months, over one million meals had been served to the hungry public.

 <img src="/images/vol-9-issue-3/communal-feeding/C4.JPG">
 <div style="background-color: white;"> The People's Restaurants sold affordable nutritious lunches to the masses (1947). <I>Courtesy of Ministry of Communication and Information.</i></div>